Portugal is one of the world’s top retirement destinations.

-Anyone considering Portugal as a retirement destination, must understand the health care system.
+Anyone considering to retire in Portugal, must understand the health care system.
 Especially those coming from the United States.

 Portugal has two separate health care systems.
 One is a publicly financed National Health Service (Serviço Nacional de Saúde, or SNS).
 It’savailable to all citizens and functions in the same manner as any other nationalized European health care system.
 The other is a private health care network available on a fee basis.

 Portugal’s national health system tends to lean more toward the reactive than the proactive when it comes to dealing with illnesses or medical conditions.
 Meaning, they put more emphasis on curing something than preventing it.